Polyphemus: Ancient sources

 In his Latin epic, Virgil describes how Aeneas observes blind Polyphemus as he leads his flocks down to the sea.
 They have encountered Achaemenides, who re-tells the story of how Odysseus and his men escaped, leaving him behind.
 The giant is described as descending to the shore, using a "lopped pine tree" as a walking staff.
 Once Polyphemus reaches the sea, he washes his oozing, bloody eye socket and groans painfully.
 Achaemenides is taken aboard Aeneas's vessel and they cast off with Polyphemus in chase.
 His great roar of frustration brings the rest of the Cyclopes down to the shore as Aeneas draws away in fear.

+According to a Latin translation of the now lost work of Dictys Cretensis, an account that differs from the Odyssey, Polyphemus and Antiphates were the sons of two brothers named Cyclops and Laestrygon.
+They killed many of Odysseus' men on Sicily, but eventually granted them a truce.
+However, this truce was broken when a member of Odysseus' crew, Alphenor, fell in love with the daughter of Polyphemus, Arene, and tried to carry her off.
+Polyphemus recovered his daughter and drove the Greeks away.

+The lost account of Sisyphus the Coan, cited by John Malalas in his Chronography, introduces Polyphemus, Antiphates, and Cyclops as the three sons born to King Sicanus of Sicily.
+Similar to Dictys, Polyphemus first battles with Odysseus, but grants his sympathy after Odysseus explains his journey from Troy.
+However, the daughter of Polyphemus, now called Elpe, falls in love with a member of Odysseus' crew named Leion.
+Elpe is kidnapped as favorable winds came by, and the Greeks leave Sicily without issue.